mnagaso/workshop_scoped_2024_specfem3d_globe/README.md

 ./run_visualization.sh
 ```

-## B. Running the notebook on the machine (other than Frontera) with Apptainer/Singularity
+## B. Running the notebook on the machine other than Frontera with Apptainer or Singularity

 If you have an account on any other cluster than Frontera, but which
 - supports Apptainer/Singularity,